nevrome/currycarbon/README.md

   --allowOutside           Allow calibrations to run outside the range of the
                            calibration curve.
   --noInterpolation        Do not interpolate the calibration curve.
+  --noTrimCalCurve         Do not trim the calibration curve before the
+                           calibration.
+If a probability distribution over the entire range of the calibration curve is needed.
+See also --noTrimOutCalPDF.
+  --noTrimOutCalPDF        Do not trim the output CalPDF.
+If an untrimmed
+                           probability distribution is needed.
+See also
+                           --noTrimCalCurve.
   -q,--quiet               Suppress the printing of calibration results to the
                            command line.
+  --basicFile FILE         Path to an output file to store basic, per-expression
+                           output: The minimum start and maximum end of the high probability density regions and the median age.
   --densityFile FILE       Path to an output file to store output densities per
                            CalEXPR and calender year.
   --hdrFile FILE           Path to an output file to store the high probability